japila-books/apache-spark-internals/docs/storage/ShuffleClient.md

 `shuffleMetrics` returns an empty Dropwizard Metrics' https://metrics.dropwizard.io/3.1.0/apidocs/com/codahale/metrics/MetricSet.html[MetricSet] by default.

-NOTE: `shuffleMetrics` is used exclusively when `BlockManager` is requested for a xref:storage:BlockManager.adoc#shuffleMetricsSource[shuffle-related Spark metrics source] (only when `Executor` is xref:executor:Executor.adoc#creating-instance[created] for a non-local / cluster mode).
+NOTE: `shuffleMetrics` is used exclusively when `BlockManager` is requested for a storage:BlockManager.md#shuffleMetricsSource[shuffle-related Spark metrics source] (only when `Executor` is executor:Executor.md#creating-instance[created] for a non-local / cluster mode).